chauff/cse1500-web-transcripts/Lecture-3.md

 The object-oriented programming paradigm is based on a set of cooperating objects (each one able to send/receive "messages" and process data) instead of a collections of functions or a set of commands.
 The goal of OOP is to assign every object a distinct role, in order to improve code maintainability.

 In JavaScript, **functions are also objects**.
 Apart from functions, JavaScript also comes with a number of built-in objects: Strings, arrays and objects specific to the fact that JavaScript was developed to add interaction to HTML.
 One example is the `document` object, which only makes sense in the context of an HTML page.
-Note, that the `document` object is not part of core JavaScript (the language is defined independent of the browser context), however when we discuss client-side scripting we do mean JavaScript in the browser.
+Note, that the `document` object is not part of core JavaScript (the language is defined independently of the browser context), however when we discuss client-side scripting we do mean JavaScript in the browser.
 The browser is the host application in this case and provides the `document` object.

-In JavaScript objects can be created in different ways.
-This is very much unlike Java where where there is essentially only one: you have a class, write a constructor and then use  the `new` keyword to create an object.
+JavaScript objects can be created in different ways.
+This is very much unlike Java where there is essentially only one: you have a class, write a constructor and then use  the `new` keyword to create an object.
 We will not consider all the manners of creating JavaScript objects here, you should remember though that there are different ways (especially when you look at other developers' code).

 ### Object creation with `new`